 The Algarve attracts tourists all year round.
-The wonderful climate certainly helps.
-But there is so much more to do.
-Many people who are here for the first time are surprised at the many possibilities and dozens of activities available.
+The sunny climate certainly helps.
+But there is so much more to do than just enjoy the weather….
+Many ‘first timers’ are surprised by the many possibilities and dozens of activities available in the Algarve.
 There’s something to do for everyone.
-And while young people go ‘sup-ping’ in Albufeira or diving in Portimão, others might enjoy a day in historic Silves or a visit to one of the vineyards.
+And while young people go ‘sup-ping’ in Albufeira or diving in Portimão, others might enjoy a day in historic Silves, the old town of Faro or a visit of one of the vineyards.

 We recommend a boat trip the isles of Culatra or Armona, located in the Ria Formosa and easily reached by boat from the nearby city of Olhão.
 On the islands you will find pristine beaches and you can enjoy a fresh lunch in one of the cosy restaurants.
 No better place to eat your fresh fish!

 But also the rocky beaches are close by.
-Enjoy a day trip from our B&B to beaches like Praia Marinha, Praia Falésia or the more chique Praia do Ancão.
-Or you can spend the day on the city beach of Quarteira Just take your flip-flop and sun cream and enjoy!
+Enjoy a day trip to beaches like Praia Marinha, Praia Falésia or the more chique Praia do Ancão.
+Or you can spend the day on the city beach of Quarteira or Fuseta.
+Just take your flip-flops and sun cream and enjoy!

 The Algarve offers many opportunities for walking and cycling.
 The countryside of the Algarve is beautiful with its hills and a variety of plants, animals and birds.
-And imagine the beautiful, almost tranquil villages which you will pass.
+Just imagine the beautiful, almost tranquil villages that you will pass when you go off the beaten track!
 Everything is well signposted and the roads are often almost empty.
-Because of the heat, we advise our guests to start early or to plan an Algarve trip in spring, autumn and winter.
+Because of the heat, we advise our guests to start early or to plan an Algarve trip in spring or autumn.

 Bird watchers imagine themselves in paradise when visiting the Algarve.
 In a relatively small area there are 300 different bird species to be seen throughout the year.
 Our central location and the short distance to the major nature parks, makes it possible to visit some totally different habitats during your trip.
 Near the coast you will find the spectacular Ria Formosa wetlands.
 In the north the mountains and dense forests among the mountains of the Serra do Caldeirão.
 To the east are the marshes at Castro Marim and north along the border river with Spain the dam of Odeleite and Alcoutim on the Guadiana river.
 In the west you will find the cliffs of Cabo de São Vicente.

 Obviously bird watchers are most content during migration seasons.
-But even outside these periods, the great bird watching in the Algarve.
+But even outside these periods, you can do some amazing bird watching in the Algarve.
 Come and discover the spoonbills, birds of prey, storks, hopping, wading birds, plovers and the famous blue magpies.
 In Europe, these magpies can usually only be seen in Spain and Portugal.

 Visit a vineyard